Emmat91/RoboCatApp/mkingTest/Screenshots/README.txt

+Author: Matthew King
+Date: 10/9/2014
+Purpose: Provide text explanations of images in the Screenshots folder.

 Camera - A screenshot taken on device having used the Main Menu implemented by author to access the video function of End User.